taylor-santos/roguelike/README.md

     * MSVC >= 19.29
 * Linux dependencies:
     * GLFW dependencies: [See here](https://www.glfw.org/docs/latest/compile.html#compile_deps) for dependencies based on your distro and display server.
+The following packages are for Debian and its derivatives, and may need to be adjusted for your target distro:
-        * X11 on Debian requires only the `xorg-dev` package.
+        * X11 requires only the `xorg-dev` package.
-        * Wayland on Debian needs the following packages:
+        * Wayland requires the following packages:
             * `libwayland-dev`
             * `libxkbcommon-dev`
-            * `wayland-protocols`
+            * `wayland-protocols` >= 1.15
             * `extra-cmake-modules`
-        * OSMesa (headless) on Debian requires the `libosmesa6-dev` package.
+        * OSMesa (headless) requires the `libosmesa6-dev` package.
     * An OpenGL implementation:
         * Mesa can be installed on Debian with the `libgl1-mesa-dev` package.
 * The following dependencies are fetched and built automatically by CMake: